Kenny McFarlane: Marvel Universe

+Kenny "King" Kong

-Kenneth "Kenny Kong" McFarlane made his debut in the mainstream Marvel Universe in Starbrand & Nightmask #1 (February 2016).
-He is a student at Empire State University and meets Kevin Connor and Adam Blackveil.
-He discovers that they are actually Starbrand and Nightmask, but he keeps this information to himself.
+Kenny "King" Kong made his debut in the mainstream Marvel Universe in Starbrand & Nightmask #1 (February 2016), and was created by writer Greg Weisman and artist Dominike Stanton.
+This version, designed after and based on the adaptation of the character in the animated series The Spectacular Spider-Man (2008–2009), is an Asian-American student at Empire State University who works at a barista and is in a relationship with his coworker and fellow student Shelley Conklin.

+Kenny McFarlane Jr.

+Kenny McFarlane's son, Kenny McFarlane Jr., appears in Venom vol 4 #35 (June 2021), and was created by Donny Cates and Mark Bagley.

 Character's name

 Writer Brian Michael Bendis did not name Kenny McFarlane consistently during his run on Ultimate Spider-Man.
 In the first scenes, he is called by his nickname King Kong or simply Kong or even his real name.
 His last name was hinted to be Harlan in the first issue and his mother called him Clifford in issue #15.
 While in Ultimate Marvel Team-Up around the same time, in a story also written by Brian Michael Bendis, a teacher calls him Kenny.
 As a result of this information, in the "Official Handbook of the Ultimate Marvel Universe", he was referred to as "Kong Harlan, aka Clifford Kenneth Harlan".
 However, in issue Ultimate Spider-Man #82, his name is finally revealed to be "Kenny McFarlane".
 He now refers to himself as Kenny McFarlane, and in an interview with Bendis, it is confirmed that this is his real name.